コンテンツにスキップ

 Phone number: 045-753-6666

-*All stamps except for "Motorcycle Goshuin" have been discontinued.
+*All stamps except for the "Motorcycle Goshuin" are no longer available.

-This summer pilgrimage allowed me to clear my mind even in the sweltering heat.
+During this summer pilgrimage, I was able to find a moment of peace and clarity despite the sweltering heat.
 It looks like the hot weather will continue for a while longer this year.
-Why not continue visiting shrines and temples and collecting goshuin stamps in autumn and beyond?
+Why not take a trip to visit shrines and temples and collect Goshuin (temple/shrine stamps) in the fall and beyond?

 Text by Mai Shimura (editor/writer)